thewrath/smart-tasks/README.md

   * Remove useless part come from smart-container
   * Move to TypeScript
   * Surround task execution by try-catch to prevent undefined function error
+  * Add an ID to task (for serialization ...)
+  * Add node-storage integration to store task on disk and restore it

 ## 🤖 Usage